Here’s how to enable iOS 11 dark mode called Smart Invert feature on your iPhone, iPad or iPod touch device.

 And there you have it.
 A dark mode of sorts on iPhones and iPads which actually looks pretty good.

-It will be interesting to see if Apple will make it better and call it dark mode by the time iOS 11 is ready for primetime to go with OLED iPhone 8, which is expected to launch this fall.
+It will be interesting to see if Apple will make it better and call it dark mode by the time iOS 11.1 is ready for primetime to go with OLED iPhone X, which is expected to launch in November.

 You may also like to check out: